 Microsoft shutting down Skype in May

-The tech giant said Friday it will retire Skype in May and shift some of its services to Microsoft Teams, its flagship videoconferencing platform.
+The tech giant said Friday it will retire Skype in May and shift some of its services to Microsoft Teams, its flagship videoconferencing and team applications platform.
 Skype users will be able to use their existing accounts to log into Teams.

 Founded in 2003 by a group of engineers in Tallinn, Estonia, Skype was a pioneer in making telephone calls using the internet instead of landlines.
-It added video calls after online retailer eBay bought the service in 2005.
+It relied on VOIP, voice over internet protocol, technology that converts audio into a digital signal transmitted online.
+Skype added video calls after online retailer eBay bought the service in 2005.

+“You no longer had to be a senior manager in a Fortune 500 company to have a good quality video call with someone else,” said Barbara Larson, a management professor at Northeastern University who studies the history of virtual and remote work.
+“It brought a lot of people around the world closer.”

+The ability to bypass expensive international phone calls to connect with far-flung coworkers was a boon for startups, but also people outside of the business world.

 By 2011, when Microsoft bought it from eBay, Skype had about 170 million users worldwide, then-Microsoft CEO Steve Ballmer said in an event announcing the planned merger.

-“The Skype brand has become a verb, nearly synonymous with video and voice communications,” Ballmer said.
+“The Skype brand has become a verb, nearly synonymous with video and voice communications,” Ballmer said at the time.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.